ebrahimifard/OutlookEmailAnalysis/README.md

 # OutlookEmailAnalysis
-This project aims to analyse Outlook emails
+This project aims to analyse Outlook emails by focusing on the content and meta-data retireved from the emails.